shivamsinghchahar/DataStructures-AFunApproach/README.md

 # DataStructures
-This repository is aimed at explaining the concepts of Data Structures in a fun way.Although Data Structures is more about understanding the concept but I hope to provide the implementation in various programming languages so that no one feels left out. you are welcome to contribute :)
+This repository is aimed at explaining the concepts of Data Structures in a fun way.
+Although Data Structures is more about understanding the concept but I hope to provide the implementation in various programming languages so that no one feels left out. you are welcome to contribute :)

 Folder Structure: **[DS]/[Language]/file**